METHODOLOGY OVERVIEW

 The Due Diligence Pillar focuses on each nation’s commitment to ensuring that their programme remains transparent and effective at evaluating potential candidates for citizenship.
 It is, therefore, a measure of each programme’s integrity.

-The CBI Index focuses on the ability of governments to obtain information on and from applicants, such as by the performance of internal and external due diligence checks.
-Indicators comprise police certificate requirements — including the number of nations from which a certificate must be provided — as well as requests for fingerprints and biometric data.
+The CBI Index focuses on the ability of governments to obtain information on and from applicants, which includes internal and external due diligence checks.
+Indicators comprise police certificate requirements — including the number of nations from which a certificate must be provided — as well as requests for fingerprints and/or biometric data.

-Emphasis was also placed on a country’s ability to gather evidence on the applicant’s source of funds, as this is a core step in denying citizenship to those profiting from, or involved in, the financing of illicit activity.
+Emphasis was placed on a country’s ability to gather evidence on the applicant’s source of funds, as this is a key step in denying citizenship to those profiting from, or involved in, the financing of illicit activity.

 Pillar 8: Family

-The Family Pillar measures the extent to which investors can obtain citizenship for their immediate and extended family.
+The Family Pillar measures the extent to which investors can acquire citizenship for their immediate and extended family.

-The CBI Index recognises that the rise of increasingly complex family relationships is driving investors to seek programmes that allow for a more diverse range of family members to be included under a primary application.
-Indeed, while the large majority of CBI programmes provide for the inclusion of spouses and minor children, only a handful of countries do so for adult children and extended family.
+The CBI Index recognises that the rise of complex family relationships is driving investors to seek programmes that allow for a more diverse range of family members to be included under a primary application.
+While most CBI programmes provide for the inclusion of spouses and minor children, only a handful of countries do so for adult children and extended family.

-Introducing an additional layer of nuance to its scoring system, this year’s CBI Index also draws a distinction between family members who are allowed to apply with, and obtain citizenship at the same time as, the main applicant, and those who can apply at a later stage and as a consequence of the main applicant having already received citizenship.
+The CBI Index distinguishes family members who are allowed to apply with and acquire citizenship at the same time as the main applicant, and those who can apply at a later stage and as a consequence of the main applicant having already received citizenship.
+Multiple family member categories were considered, with points being awarded for adult children, parents, grandparents and even siblings.
+Additional merit was also given to programmes with provisions for family members of the main applicant’s spouse.

 Pillar 9: Certainty of Product